codalogic/LOON/README.md

 An example LOON message is as follows:
 ```
-# Some details about me
+# Some fake details about me
 com.codalogic.aboutme {
     Name: Pete
     Height: 178